Borda/BIRL/README.md

 ## Features

+List of the main/key features of this package:

 * **automatic** execution of image registration of a sequence of image pairs
 * integrated **evaluation** of registration performances using Target Registration Error (TRE)
 * integrated **visualization** of performed registration